Polygon: Architect of Ethereum's Scalable Future

 Frequently asked questions

-• Is Polygon a competitor to Ethereum?
+Is Polygon a competitor to Ethereum?

-• What is the main difference between the MATIC and POL tokens?
+What is the main difference between the MATIC and POL tokens?

 MATIC is the current utility token of the Polygon PoS chain, used for fees, staking, and governance.
 POL is the planned next-generation token for the Polygon 2.0 ecosystem.
-The key difference is that POL is designed to be 'hyperproductive', allowing holders to stake it across multiple chains within the Polygon 2.0 network, thereby securing the entire ecosystem and earning rewards from various sources simultaneously.
+The key difference is that POL is designed to be 'hyperproductive', allowing holders to stake it across multiple chains within the Polygon 2.0 network, thereby securing the entire ecosystem and earning rewards from various sources simultaneously. -

-• Why is Polygon considered a 'green' or sustainable blockchain?
+Why is Polygon considered a sustainable blockchain?

-• What is a 'zkEVM' and why is it important for Polygon 2.0?
+What is a zkEVM and why is it important for Polygon 2.0?